matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Filter API ``[ONGOING]``
 ------------------------
 ..
 NOTE::
-  Exactly what can be filtered?
+ - Exactly what can be filtered?
 Which APIs use this?
 Are we conflating too much?
+ - Do we want to specify negative filters (e.g. don't give me ``event.type.here`` events)

 Inputs:
  - Which event types (incl wildcards)